At least 1,500 nurses in the Philadelphia area may be on the verge of going on strike | NewsChannel 3-12

 Nurses at Einstein Medical Center and St. Christopher’s Hospital for Children, both of which are in Philadelphia, have not reached agreements on new contracts with their parent health groups, according to a November 5 PASNAP release.

-Einstein Healthcare Network owns Einstein Medical Center, while St. Christopher’s Hospital for Children is owned by Drexel University College of Medical at Tower Health.
+Einstein Healthcare Network owns Einstein Medical Center, while St. Christopher’s Hospital for Children is owned by Drexel University College of Medicine and Tower Health.

 The nurses are primarily striking because they feel they have been “pushed to the brink by unsafe staffing that seriously undermines patient safety,” according to the release.

-PASNAP-represented nurses have also officially given 10-day strike notices to St. Mary’s Medical Center in Bucks County and Mercy Fitzgerald Medical Center in Delaware County, but both are on the cusp of reaching agreements, the PASNAP spokesperson said.
+PASNAP-represented nurses have also officially given 10-day strike notices to St. Mary’s Medical Center in Bucks County and Mercy Fitzgerald Medical Center in Delaware County.
+The Mercy Fitzgerald nurses are still reaching an agreement; the St. Mary nurses are still negotiating, the PASNAP spokesperson said.

 If the two hospitals reach agreements, it will prevent an additional 1,000 nurses from potentially going on strike.

-Note: CORRECTION: An earlier version of this story misstated the ownership of St. Christopher’s Hospital for Children and misidentified who met with representatives of a nurses’ union to discuss contracts.
-St. Christopher’s is owned by Drexel University College of Medicine and Tower Health and the meeting was attended by the CEO of St. Christopher’s.